-Aso, some G-7 peers stress free trade as key to helping fight inequality | The Japan Times
+Aso, G-7 peers prod U.S. by linking free trade to fight against inequality | The Japan Times

 Speaking to reporters separately, Bank of Japan Gov. Haruhiko Kuroda said protectionism and rejection of technological innovation and globalization will not address inequality.

-“We are aware that if (the issue) is left untouched and inequality expands, that could cause a big problem economically and socially,” Kuroda said, noting inequality is expanding in both advanced and developing economies.
+“Inequality won’t shrink by denying free trade and supporting protectionism — rather, it’s the opposite,” Kuroda said.
+“I think that’s the consensus among many of us.

+“Stopping technological innovation, scrapping globalization and going with protectionism won’t be the solution at all,” Kuroda said.
+“We advance with the innovation and keep free trade to enlarge the pie of the economy for a better redistribution and boosting support for those in need.
+To do that, we need economic growth.”

-The senior Japanese official said the finance ministers and central bank governors from Britain, Canada, France, Germany, Italy, Japan and the United States did not discuss trade policy itself, but some of them made remarks that are similar to Aso’s.
+A senior Japanese official said the finance chiefs and central bank governors of Britain, Canada, France, Germany, Italy, Japan and the U.S. did not discuss trade policy itself, but some of them made remarks that are similar to Aso’s.

-Trade issues are likely to be taken up at a G-7 leaders’ summit on May 26 to 27 in Taormina, Sicily.
+Trade issues are likely to be taken up at a G-7 leaders’ summit from May 26 to 27 in Taormina, Sicily.

-Under pressure from the United States, finance chiefs from the Group of Twenty major economies — including the G-7 — dropped their traditional pledge to “resist all forms of protectionism” from a communique issued after their meeting in March in Germany.
+Under pressure from the U.S., finance chiefs from the Group of Twenty major economies — including the G-7 — dropped their traditional pledge to “resist all forms of protectionism” from a communique issued after their meeting in March in Germany.

-During Friday’s talks, Aso said China has conducted “opaque” capital controls in response to heavy capital outflows the world’s second-largest economy has suffered since 2014.
+During Friday’s talks, Aso said China has conducted “opaque” capital controls in response to heavy capital outflows that the world’s second-largest economy has observed since 2014.

 Aso referred to concern that such controls “have hindered foreign companies, including those in Japan, from sending money to their home countries, similar to how they cannot bring foreign currencies out of (China).”